BabinJ/Automate-The-Boring-Stuff-with-Python-2e/README.md

 # Automate The Boring Stuff with Python (2nd Edition) - A Python Semi-Noobie's Workthrough

-In this repository, I will be working through the entire "Automate the Boring St#uff with Python (2e)" text by the incredible @asweigart
+In this repository, I will be working through the entire "Automate the Boring Stuff with Python (2e)" text by the incredible [@asweigart](https://github.com/asweigart).

 ![Automate The Boring Stuff](https://automatetheboringstuff.com/images/cover_automate2_thumb.jpg)